bprinty/git-v/README.md

 Deleted tag '0.0.1' (was 0c3f704)
 ```

-## Questions/Feedback:
+## Questions/Feedback

-Submit an issue in the GitHub issue tracker.
+Submit an issue in the GitHub [issue tracker](https://github.com/bprinty/git-v/issues) for the project.